 The Composition or “Musical Work” refers to the underlying musical elements, structure and composition of a song.
 This may or may not also include lyrics.

 The composition copyright is usually owned by the original writer or composer of a track.

-Music Publishing deals exclusively with the royalties generated by a song’s Composition.
+That's because music publishing deals exclusively with the royalties generated by a song’s composition.